matth2k/cs6120-exercises/l8/README.md

     * `inline` allows me to find loop-invariant function executions.
     * If I did not run the `mem2reg` pass, all the loop-invariant code was hidden behind memory operations.
     * `dse` (dead store elimination) improves the changes that my loop body will be alias-free.
-  * You can see the rest of my tool flow in [optCode.sh](https://github.com/matth2k/cs6120-exercises/blob/main/l8/optCode.sh)
+  * You can see the rest of my tool flow in [optCode.sh](https://github.com/matth2k/cs6120-exercises/blob/main/l8/optCode.sh).
+I used LLVM version 15.0.7.

 * __Evaluation__
   * Evaluating my LICM pass for performance was tricky, because many simple applications are bound by memory operations which are not loop-invariant.
 Consequently, Amdahl's law would suggest that it is going to be hard for me to notice any speedups without LICM on loads and stores.
 I wanted to try to implement loop unswitching as well to see more performance gains, but I did not have enough time.